 And then Spring Breakers explodes in the film’s lusciously shot final sequence, a late-night, beach house raid of bodies scantily clad in colors that glow like electric fish against black water, stalking their prey, a vision of nihilism and beauty, high titillation and post-feminist girl power rolled into the same skimpy two-piece.

 Ultimately, I didn’t buy most of what Spring Breakers was selling and found its commentary labored and characters interchangeable.
 But there is no denying its effectiveness as an exercise in visual and aural sophistication, every frame drenched in the candied shimmer of pastel string bikinis, flickering neon road signs and molten lava sunsets.
 To say Spring Breakers is a hypnotic experience is an understatement—it practically writhes off the screen courtesy Debie’s stylized camera and composer Cliff Martinez’ evocative soundtrack, nearly as impressive as his work on 2011’s Drive.

-There’s a perverse fascination in watching Gomez and Hutchens go balls-out in this rite of passage picture about Spring Breakers losing innocence, both actresses doing everything they can here to shed their squeaky-clean Disney images.
+There’s also a perverse fascination in watching Gomez and Hutchens go balls-out in this rite of passage picture about spring breakers losing their innocence, both actresses doing everything they can here to shed their squeaky-clean Disney images.
 Well, if this picture doesn’t do that, nothing will.